accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 Procedure:

-1. Locate all the interactive controls (that can be activated by touch) on the screen.
+1. Identify all the interactive controls (that can be activated by touch) on the screen.
 1. Activate the voice control and check that all the interactive controls identified have an associated label (grey tooltip).
 1. If so, check that
 	- the associated label is relevant;